Recap: Mystery Science Theater 3000 S 05 E 21 Santa Claus

 Film watched: Santa Claus

-'s send-up first aired on Christmas Eve 1993 as the second Christmas Episode
+'s send-up first aired on Christmas Eve 1993 as the show's second Christmas Episode

 for Nightmare Fuel